huangkan2020/huangkan2020.github.io/index.md

 layout: page
 ---

-## Basic Info
+## Biography

 <!-- <img src="https://huangkan2020.github.io/huangkan_greece.jpg" class="floatpic" width="600" height="480"> -->

 <br/>

 **Kan Huang** is currently a Leturer in *School of Information Engineering at Shanghai Maritime University, Shanghai, China*.
+He received the B.S. degree from East China Normal University, Shanghai, China, in 2011, and received his Ph.D degree from the University of Chinese Academy of Sciences, Beijing, China, in 2017.

 I am recruiting master students every year.
 Welcome to contact me if you have strong interest in my research fields.